Writing dialogue is a great way to build characterization and in your writing. However, dialogue punctuation can be tricky.

 Punctuation for Dialogue Tags

 Dialogue tags are the parts of the dialog that tell the reader who is speaking.
-Some common dialogue tags use the words: said, asked, told, quipped, etc.
+Some common dialogue tags use the words: said, asked, told, answered, etc.

 When we write dialogue with dialogue tags, we are writing a sentence within a sentence.
 The dialogue tag is part of the overall sentence, while the spoken words are the sentence within.